Distribution-Valued Ricci Bounds for Metric Measure Spaces, Singular Time Changes, and Gradient Estimates for Neumann Heat Flows: Introduction

 We also present a new powerful localization argument which allows us to pass on the RCD property to arbitrary open subsets of RCD spaces.

 \paragraph{Outline.} Besides this Introduction, the paper has five sections, each of them of independent interest.
 Let us briefly summarize them.

 In {\bf Section 2}, we define and analyze metric measure spaces with Ricci curvature bounded from below by distributions.
-Our $\BE_1(\kappa,\infty)$ condition for $\kappa\in W^{-1,\infty}(X)$ is the first formulation of a synthetic Ricci bound with distributional valued $\kappa$ which leads to a sharp gradient estimate.
+Our $\BE_1(\kappa,\infty)$ condition for $\kappa\in W^{-1,\infty}(X)$ is the first formulation of a synthetic Ricci bound with distribution-valued $\kappa$ which leads to a sharp gradient estimate.

 {\bf Section 3} is devoted to the study of mm-spaces with variable Ricci bounds.
 The main result will be the proof of the equivalence of the Eulerian curvature-dimension condition (or ``Bakry-\'Emery condition'') $\BE_2(k,N)$ and the Lagrangian curvature-dimension condition (or ``Lott-Sturm-Villani condition'') CD$(k,N)$ -- as well as four other related conditions.
 This provides an extension of the seminal paper \cite{erbar2015} towards variable $k$ (instead of constant $K$) and of the recent paper \cite{braun2019} towards finite $N$ (instead of $N=\infty$).